magneticio/vamp.io/content/documentation/installation/v0.9.4/hello-world.md

 Start the `magneticio/vamp-docker:0.9.4` container, taking care to pass in the right parameters for your system:

 ### Docker for Mac
+Docker machine should have access to **at least 3GB memory**, make sure this is set correctly before you continue.

 ```
 docker run -v /var/run/docker.sock:/var/run/docker.sock \